 We stayed a night at Perth city as we arrived around midnight from Singapore via Singapore Airlines.
 After a good night rest, we commenced day one early with a quick groceries shopping session at Woolworths, stocking up on drinking water, snacks and activating our Telstra SIM card.

 After a smooth 1.30 hours drive from Perth, we arrived at the Lancelin Sand Dunes.
 This is a vast sand dune system that is some two kilometres long.
-The Sahara Desert is not the only place to enjoy desert adventures.
+You will realise that the Sahara Desert is not the only place to enjoy desert adventures.

-There isn’t that many places in the world where you can enjoy sand dune 4×4 or ATV drive adventures and sand boarding with cool balmy sea breeze from the Indian Ocean.
+There isn’t that many places in the world where you can enjoy 4×4, All Terrain Vehicle (ATV) drive or sand boarding on sand dunes with cool balmy sea breeze from the Indian Ocean.

 From Lancelin Sand Dunes, we proceeded to have a quick lunch and toilet break at the Dunes Restaurant which is just a 2-3 minutes drive away.
 The next destination, the Lobster Shack took about 1 hour of easy drive.
 Visitors, be it seafood lovers or not, will surely adore this lovely eatery by the Indian Ocean.